-4.12.3 How Context Aware Profiling Works with System Analyzer
+4.13.3 How Context Aware Profiling Works

 The Context Aware Profile feature matches pairs of start and stop events from the ti.uia.events.UIABenchmark module.
 These events occur only if you add code to your target application that calls Log_write3() and passes the UIABenchmark_startInstanceWithAdrs and UIABenchmark_stopInstanceWithAdrs events as parameters.